oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-03-28.md

     6. [Issue #84](https://github.com/oasis-tcs/sarif-spec/issues/84): "Enable localization for all message strings"

+    7. [Issue #110](https://github.com/oasis-tcs/sarif-spec/issues/110): "Specify how to treat a file that contains interleaved stdout/stderr"

 2. I made the following editorial changes:

     1. Since our first public version will be `2.0.0`, I changed the description of `run.version` to require its value to be `2.0.0` instead of `1.0.0`, and I fixed up the examples that mentioned `run.version`.